kuddleman/italki-clone/README.md

 LESSONS (JOIN TABLE)

-1. List all lessons by hyperglot, teacher name and language taught
+1. Index: List all lessons by hyperglot, teacher name and language taught
+## DONE
 1A.
 Show each lesson giving the name of the Hyperglot, the teacher name and language taught
 ## DONE

 2. New Lesson Form.
 Choose an existing hyperglot from a select dropdown and a teacher from a select dropdown and create a new lesson.
 Submit the form.
 After submitting the form the hyperglot should be directed to the lessons show page.

-3. Lesson show page.
-On the lesson show page, the hyperglot should see:
-     Lesson date
-     name of the teacher
-     name of the hyperglot
-     The language the teacher taught
+   ## DONE

+    ???
 The teacher name should link to the teacher's show page The hyperglot name should link to the hyperglot's show page